Skip to main content

 Addiction Medicine and Health Advocates photo 1

-Addiction Medicine and Health Advocates accepts 24 insurance providers including Aetna, Anthem, BlueCross BlueShield, Bright Health, CareFirst.
-Coverage varies by plan.
-Call (833) 567-5838 for free verification.
+Addiction Medicine and Health Advocates accepts 24 insurance carriers including Aetna, Anthem, BlueCross BlueShield, Bright Health, CareFirst.
+Coverage varies by plan — deductibles, copays, day limits, and pre-authorization requirements differ.
+Under the Mental Health Parity Act, commercial plans must cover addiction treatment at parity with medical care.
+Call (833) 567-5838 for a free 5-minute benefits check.

-Addiction Medicine and Health Advocates offers Outpatient, Detox, with therapies including 1-on-1 Counseling, Family Therapy, Group Therapy, Life Skills.
-Plans are individualized.
+Addiction Medicine and Health Advocates offers Outpatient, Detox with evidence-based therapies including 1-on-1 Counseling, Family Therapy, Group Therapy, Life Skills.
+Each admission starts with a clinical assessment against the ASAM criteria to match program intensity (detox, residential, IOP, or outpatient) to clinical need.

 Recovery Resources & Guides